fschroeder/carnd_t3_path_planing/README.md

 Decision tree for the lane change:
 1. A target vehicle is within "ACC-range" on the ego vehicles lane, the ego vehicle has to decelerate.
-2. The ego vehicle checks to which lane it could reach with a single lane change (the current lane is also taken into account).
+2. The ego vehicle checks which lanes it could change to with a single lane change (the current lane is also taken into account).
-3. Check the where to go:
+3. Check where to go:
     1. If there is an empty lane, take it!
-    2. If all lanes jammed take the lane with the overall fastest cars.
+    2. If all lanes are jammed, take the lane with the overall fastest cars.
 Take therefore the green area (see figure in chapter "Car does not have collisions.") into account.
-Since the green area provides a better "view", the chance to take jammed road by a car ahead is minimized.
+Since the green area provides a better "view" which improves the chance to pick the better lane in more complex scenarios.

 > The car is able to drive at least 4.32 miles without incident..